 I suggest you get yourself a cup of your favorite beverage (I was going to say Coffee), this one is going to be a long ride. 🙂

-As we saw in Develop Schedule process, Critical path is made up of series of activities from beginning to the end, where each activity has a dependency over previous activity in such a way that delay in any one activity causes delay in all subsequent activities, causing the project to slip.
+As we saw in Developing Project Schedule project management activity, Critical path is made up of series of activities from beginning to the end, where each activity has a dependency over previous activity in such a way that delay in any one activity causes delay in all subsequent activities, causing the project to slip.

 How to Calculate Critical Path

 Let us take a simpler example than John’s home construction example we saw in previous lessons.

 Step 1: Find Activities